dsharkou/aws-parameter-store-powershell-helpers/README.md

 # aws-parameter-store-helpers
-Powershell commands to improve maintainability AWS Parameter Store for A/B deployment
+Powershell commands to improve maintainability AWS Parameter Store for A/B deployment (working with Powershell 3.0+)

 Examples to use:
 1. To copy parameters (saving type String/SecureString) from one prefix to another prefix: